astronomer/airflow-guides/guides/deferrable-operators.md

 - **[asyncio](https://docs.python.org/3/library/asyncio.html):** This Python library is used as a foundation for multiple asynchronous frameworks.
 This library is core to deferrable operator's functionality, and is used when writing triggers.
 - **Triggers:** These are small, asynchronous pieces of Python code.
 Due to their asynchronous nature, they coexist efficiently in a single process known as the triggerer.
 - **Triggerer:** This is a new airflow service (like a scheduler or a worker) that runs an [asyncio event loop](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio-event-loop) in your Airflow environment.
 Running a triggerer is essential for using deferrable operators.
-Depending on the available resources and the workload of your triggers, you can run hundreds to thousands of triggers in a single triggerer process.
 - **Deferred:** This is a new Airflow task state (medium purple color) introduced to indicate that a task has paused its execution, released the worker slot, and submitted a trigger to be picked up by the triggerer process.

 > Note: The terms "deferrable" and "async" or "asynchronous" are often used interchangeably.
 They mean the same thing in this context.